Liscxj/Sherwin-Williams-Recommender-/README.md

      - cluster label
      - "best matched" icon for the best result from selections
 ## Navigating Through the Website
+After the main flask application is called, users are faced with a homepage detailing the name of the recommender system, "Sherwin-Williams Paint Recommender".
+Following a short description informing users of the website's aim, users are then prompted to select dropdowns that fit their paint project needs.
+After selecting all the paint project needs the "Find Paints" button is then ready to be pressed to direct users to their tailored recommendations.

+The results page then displays the number of results found according to the dropdowns selected.
+Alongside detailing product cards that contain important information on each product, such as their available finishes, descriptions, price tier, performance aspects, & cluster grouping.
 **Homepage**
 <img width="802" height="734" alt="SWRS Output Em" src="https://github.com/user-attachments/assets/85c81402-535b-4705-b1d5-7bfdbb8fb877" />

 **Results Page**
 <img width="913" height="890" alt="SWRS Output" src="https://github.com/user-attachments/assets/e65a8fed-d55f-4116-8088-f13f220b6355" />

 ## Conclusion